 Quitclaim deeds are widely used to complete real estate transfers between family members.
 You might want to grant your property to your son as a gift or as part of your estate planning.
 A quitclaim deed will work for this; however you should be aware of the potential tax implications of adding someone to a deed

 Most states impose a tax on the transfer of real property.
 It is known by a few different terms, such as transfer tax, stamp tax and excise tax.
 In addition to state-imposed fees, some counties and cities impose a tax.
-The taxes are generally calculated by taking a percentage of the sales price listed on the deed, multiplied by a standard rate.
-For example, Florida charges 70 cents per $100, as of June 2012.
+Quitclaim deed taxes in this case are generally calculated by taking a percentage of the sales price listed on the deed, multiplied by a standard rate.
+For example, Florida charges 70 cents per $100.
 However, due to their purpose sometimes quitclaim deeds do not list an actual sales price, or they may list an arbitrary amount such as $1 or $10, so the tax might not be applicable.
 This generally occurs when the property is transferred as a gift, since your son wouldn't pay you anything in exchange.
 Further, most states have exemptions for parent-to-child transfers.

 If your son doesn't pay you for the property, you are giving him a gift.
 There are tax implications of deed transfer in this case, as well.
 The IRS imposes a gift tax on practically any gift made during the tax year.
 There are some exclusions to this tax; however gifts to children are not included.
-Individuals are allowed up to $13,000 per year in nontaxable gifts, as of 2012.
+Individuals are allowed up to $15,000 per year in nontaxable gifts.
 Married couples can claim $30,000.
 If you go above that amount, you can tap into the IRS's lifetime exemption, which is now $5.6 million, indexed for inflation.
 But if you tap into this amount, be aware it reduces the assets you can gift to your survivor's tax-free.
 It might be better to pay the `\ now if your estate worth will be in the millions when you die.
-If you choose to take advantage of the gift.
-At tax return time, you will need to fill out a gift tax return using Form 709.
+If you choose to take advantage of the gift tax exemption, when tax return time rolls around, you will need to fill out a gift tax return using Form 709.

 After you sign the quitclaim deed, it should be recorded with the county clerk.
 This documents the transfer and now your son's name will show up as the owner on future title searches.
 This is where you'll learn the tax implications of adding someone to a deed.
-Your son will be legally responsible for property taxes because the owner of the property according to the county records.
+Your son will be legally responsible for property taxes because he's now the owner of the property, according to the county records.
 Once you've completed all the paperwork, the tax implications of deed transfer means he'll receive the tax bill.
 While this takes a tax burden off of your shoulders, your son needs to understand that he will be paying it going forward.
 Property tax amounts vary greatly across the United States and are collected at different times during the year.
 You will be responsible for the property taxes for the portion of the year up until the quitclaim deed was signed, and your son will pay the quitclaim deed taxes for the remainder of the year.